Ramblus/rockets/README.md

 ---

 **Mission**
->Provide a way for bots to continuously monitor new content on reddit.com without using the API.
+>Provide a way to continuously monitor new content on reddit.com in near real-time.

 Many reddit bots rely on monitoring new content, constantly sending requests to keep up.
 Unfortunately this means that bots can't use their precious rate-limit tokens to then *do something* with that content.

 *Rockets* allows you to subscribe to a `channel`, with the ability to specify content `filters`.
 All you need to do is open a web socket connection to the command center at `ws://rockets.cc:3210` and transmit your subscription.

 The client receives JSON models exactly as they appear in reddit listings (with `kind` and `data` keys).
-These will be sent one at a time, but are not guaranteed to be in perfect chronological order due to the level of concurrency on the server.
+These will be sent one at a time, but are not guaranteed to be in perfect chronological order.

 For a detailed overview of the JSON models, see the [reddit JSON wiki](https://github.com/reddit/reddit/wiki/JSON).
 Note that the wiki might not always match the actual model data, because reddit doesn't always update it when they make changes to the models.